file9.ai

 Government

-Denmark operates as a parliamentary constitutional monarchy, with a monarch serving as the head of state while the Prime Minister is the head of government.
-The Danish Parliament (Folketinget) is unicameral and consists of 179 members elected by proportional representation.
-Citizens enjoy universal suffrage starting at age 18.
+Denmark operates as a parliamentary constitutional monarchy, with King Frederik X as the head of state and Prime Minister Mette Frederiksen as the head of government.
+The legislature, known as the Folketing, consists of 179 members elected by proportional representation.
+Denmark emphasizes a strong welfare state and has adopted numerous international agreements.

 • Capital: Copenhagen